 The weight of food industry boots has a direct impact on the comfort one experiences whilst wearing.
 Food workers spend a significant part of their working day standing upright, which can result in an intense feeling of fatigue in the lower back and legs.
 In the long term this is negatively influencing their productivity.
 It is proven that food workers with lightweight safety boots are experiencing significantly less fatigue.

 In contrast to what most people think, it isn’t the protective metal toecap that makes most food industry boots so heavy.
 It is the material the boots are made of that determines the weight.
-For example, food industry boots that are made of polyurethane are phenomenally lighter that PVC or rubber boots.
+For example, food industry boots that are made of NEOTANE are phenomenally lighter than PVC or rubber boots.

 Cold feet aren’t just unhealthy, they also have a negative influence on the moral of your employees.
 Most food industry boots offer thermal insulation down to -20°C/-4°F or even down to -40°C/°F. Some manufacturers claim to have food industry boots that offer thermal insulation down to -70°C!
 Be careful with such claims and always ask your supplier for official certificates.